KernalPanik/browser-inspector/README.md

 ## Usage overview

+The only way to configure the tool is to use `config.py` file.
+Please set selected configurations as described in the comments.
+By tweaking the configuration, you can choose the timeframe of the browsing by using `START_DATE` and `END_DATE` entries.
+The keywords an inspector should look for are defined in `SUSPICIOUS_SITES` and `SUSPICIOUS_KEYWORDS` arrays.
+By default, Browser History Inspector considers any visit to a IP instead of regular hostname as suspicious activity.
+It can be disabled using `IGNORE_IP` flag.

 This script expects a path to a browser profile root directory.
 In Chromium browsers, this can be found in:

 - Windows: ~/Users/AppData/Local/BraveSoftware/Brave-browser/User Data/